About Sam Veasna Conservation Tours

 Sam Veasna was a pioneering Cambodian naturalist who tragically died of malaria in 1999 aged 33 while surveying the Northern Plains of Cambodia for the now extinct Kouprey.
 During his short life he was responsible for discovering and cataloging many of the most important sites for conservation in Northern Cambodia, including the discovery of large numbers of Sarus Crane at Ang Trapaeng Thmor.

-The Sam Veasna Center for Wildlife Conservation was set up in memory of the pioneering Cambodian to promote conservation throughout the country and find ways to continue his work protecting the endangered species of the country.
+SVC was set up in the memory of pioneering Cambodian conservationist, Sam Veasna, to promote conservation throughout the country and to continue his legacy by protecting the endangered species of the country.

 SVC in the news